 The oldest and best HIM department in the nation!
 The HIM graduate program is structured to both help advance the careers of practicing Health Information Management professionals and provide a path into the profession for those with bachelor's degrees in other fields.
 Our two-track approach offers a credential track for those who are new to the field to earn their RHIA certification in about a year, and an advanced track for students who already hold their RHIA.

 The purpose of occupational therapy is to help individuals achieve a maximum level of independent living by focusing on cultivating and improving skills that help people in daily life tasks.
 Occupational therapy is needed when an individual's ability to live independently, to care for personal needs and to participate in work, school, family, and community life is disrupted by illness or injury.
 Our Occupational Therapy program is offered in a 4+3, post-baccalaureate education model.

-Starting in 2016, St. Scholastica will offer a Physician Assistant Master's Program.
-A Physician Assistant program fits in with our well-regarded portfolio of professional-level health education programs and advances the College's commitment to the health care needs of rural areas.
+As of 2017, St. Scholastica offers a Master of Science in Physician Assistant Studies program.
+A physician assistant program fits in with our well-regarded portfolio of professional-level health education programs and advances the College's commitment to the health care needs of rural areas.

 The ARC-PA has granted Accreditation-Provisional status to The College of St. Scholastica Physician Assistant Studies program sponsored by The College of St. Scholastica.